AdamMorgan778/CASA0018-Apple-Classification/README.md

 ![image](https://user-images.githubusercontent.com/73647889/232231429-0406aee2-7172-4090-811e-f776cc5ce0fc.png)

 ## MobileNetV2 Neural Architecture
 MobileNetV2 was designed with resource constrained environments such as embedded devices and mobile phones.
+Illustration of the neural network architecture can be found in figure 2 below.
 The neural architecture is as follows:

 1. Inverted Residuals: This design, a variation of residual connections in ResNet, reverses the order of bottleneck and wider layers.
 Inverted residuals consist of an expansion layer, which increases channels, a depthwise convolutional layer for capturing spatial information, and a projection layer, which reduces channels while preserving spatial resolution.
 This results in reduced computational complexity and enhanced information flow.